-College Station is home to Texas A&M University, one of the country's largest public universities and a member of the powerful Southeastern Conference (SEC), making college sports a major local attraction.
-A&M's international influence supplies a healthy diversity of race, culture and nationality that reflects much of the vibrancy, tradition and spirit that make the community a special place.
+College Station is home to Texas A&M University, one of the country's five largest public universities.
+The Aggies are members of the powerful Southeastern Conference, making big-time college sports a major local attraction.
+A&M's international influence supplies a healthy diversity of race, culture, and nationality that reflects much of the vibrancy, tradition and spirit that make the community a special place.

 College Station is located in the heart of central Texas within a three-hour drive of five of the nation's 20 largest cities.
 A network of well-maintained highways and a regional airport served by major airlines provides convenient access from just about anywhere.
-College Station is one of only two cities in the country with nationally accredited departments in parks, public works, water, police and police communications, and in 2011 was ranked as the No. 4 best-performing small metro in the U.S.
+College Station is the only city in the country with nationally accredited departments -- parks, public works, water, fire, police and public safety communications.

 College Station is among the safest and most family-friendly places in Texas, consistently maintaining one of the state's lowest crime rates.
 Kiplinger's has also ranked College Station among the nation's 10 best places to raise a family.
 The College Station Independent School District is rated among the state's best and has produced more than 100 national merit semifinalists in the last decade.

 The George Bush Presidential Library and Museum is one of the region's most popular tourist attractions with more than 125,000 annual visitors.
 Former President George H. W. Bush and Barbara make College Station their second home and are often seen around town.

 College Station's 55 public parks cover more than 1,377 acres, with many providing amenities such as tennis and basketball courts, swimming pools, dog parks, playgrounds, picnic pavilions, walking/jogging and nature trails, a competition-quality skate park, and a large outdoor amphitheater and festival site.